 Those who have been using the Data Vault approach don’t need to change much other than figure out how to engineer their data pipeline to serve up data to the Data Vault in NRT.
 The data models don’t need to change; the reporting views don’t need to change; even the loading patterns don’t need to change.
 (NB: For those that aren’t using Data Vault already, if they have real-time loading requirements, this architecture and method might be worth considering.)

-There have been numerous blog posts, user groups, and webinars over the last few years, discussing the best practices and customer success stories around implementing Data Vaults on Snowflake.
-So the question now is how do you build a Data Vault on Snowflake that has real-time or near real-time data streaming into it.
+There have been numerous blog posts, user groups, and webinars over the last few years, discussing the best practices and customer success stories around implementing real-time Data Vaults in Snowflake.
+So the question now is how do you build a Data Vault in Snowflake that has real-time or near real-time data streaming into it.

 Luckily, streaming data is one of the use-cases that Snowflake was built to support, so we have many features to help us achieve this goal.
 The rest of this article will give you the details on one way you might build a real-time Data Vault feed on Snowflake.